oyviaase/echo-server/README.md

 # Echo Server Enhanced!

 A very simple HTTP echo server written in Go, meant for use on k8s but useful anywhere.
-Also has support for websockets.
+Also has support for websockets ;)

+The goal of this project is to reliably provide useful information about the current session, the instance serving the session, and help test things like Load Balancers, Web Servers, and Browsers.

+- Default GET shows plethora of useful information.
-- Any messages sent from a web-socket client are echoed.
+- Any messages sent from a websocket client are echoed.
-- Visit `/.ws` for a basic UI to connect and send web-socket messages.
+- Visit `/ws` via browser for an interactive UI to connect and send websocket messages.
-- Requests to any other URL will return a vast amount of information.
-- The `PORT` environment variable sets the server port.
+- The `PORT` and `SSLPORT` environment variable set the corresponding server ports.
-- No TLS support yet :(
+- Has SSL/TLS support already including some play-around self-signed certs.

 ## Test it out!